jaycapist/jaycapist.github.io/projects/listingre.md

 - **Expand Features**: Plan to add more advanced filtering and search options based on user feedback.
 - **Performance Optimization**: Aim to optimize the system for handling larger datasets more efficiently.

-Feel free to check out the project or reach out if you have any questions!
+Feel free to reach out if you have any questions!

 ---

-For more details, you can access the Project Documentation.